meilisearch/meilisearch-js-plugins/packages/autocomplete-client/README.md

 **Meilisearch** is an open-source search engine.
 [Discover what Meilisearch is!](https://github.com/meilisearch/meilisearch)

 This library is the search client that you should use to make [Meilisearch](https://github.com/meilisearch/meilisearch) work with [autocomplete](https://github.com/algolia/autocomplete).
-Autocomplete, an open-source project developed by Algolia, is a JavaScript library that lets you quickly build an autocomplete experiences.
+Autocomplete, an open-source project developed by Algolia, is a library that lets you quickly build an autocomplete experience.

 Since `autocomplete.js` provides the possibility to use a custom `data source`, we are able to plug into it.
 Nonetheless, it has been created by Algolia and thus some of its components only works with Algolia.